nsnam/ns-3-dev-git/doc/manual/source/test-framework.rst

     -l, --list            print the list of known tests -m, --multiple        report multiple failures from test suites and test cases
-    -n, --nowaf           do not run waf before starting testing -p PYEXAMPLE, --pyexample=PYEXAMPLE
+    -n, --nobuild           do not run ns3 before starting testing -p PYEXAMPLE, --pyexample=PYEXAMPLE
                           specify a single python example to run (with relative path)